Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 A Dreame D9 Max Gen 2 displayed with parts

 The D10 Plus Gen 2 model has a smaller water tank than the D9 Max Gen 2 and a smaller dustbin on board the robot.
-The dustbin is emptied automatically into its accompanying dock, which they claim only needs to be emptied up to 90 days.
+The dustbin is emptied automatically into its accompanying dock, which they claim can go up to 90 days before needing maintenance.

 • No Dock/Charger only